-The Israel Defense Forces (IDF) are widely considered the most capable military force in the Middle East.
-On a conventional level, the IDF consistently surpasses other regional military forces.26 Other countries, such as Iran, have developed asymmetric tactics and have built up the military capabilities of proxy groups to close the gap in recent years, but the IDF's quality and effectiveness remain unparalleled with regard to both technical capacity and personnel.
-This was demonstrated by Israel's 2014 military operations against Hamas in the Gaza Strip: After weeks of conflict, the IDF mobilized over 80,000 reservists, demonstrating the depth and flexibility of the Israeli armed forces.27
+The Israel Defense Forces (IDF) are widely considered to be the most capable military force in the Middle East.
+On a conventional level, the IDF consistently surpasses other regional military forces.32 Other countries, such as Iran, have developed asymmetric tactics and have built up the military capabilities of proxy groups to close the gap in recent years, but the quality and effectiveness of the IDF's technical capacity and personnel remain unparalleled.
 Israel funds its military sector heavily and has a strong national industrial capacity supported by significant funding from the U.S. Combined, these factors give Israel a regional advantage despite limitations of manpower and size.
-In particular, the IDF has focused on maintaining its superiority in missile defense, intelligence collection, precision weapons, and cyber technologies.
-The Israelis regard their cyber capabilities as especially important.

-Cyber technologies are used for a number of purposes, including defending Israeli cyberspace, gathering intelligence, and carrying out attacks.
-Israel maintains its qualitative superiority in medium-range and long-range missile capabilities.
-It also fields effective missile defense systems, including Iron Dome and Arrow, both of which the U.S. helped to finance.
+In particular, the IDF has focused on maintaining its superiority in missile defense, intelligence collection, precision weapons, and cyber technologies.33 The Israelis regard their cyber capabilities as especially important and use cyber technologies for a number of purposes, including defending Israeli cyberspace, gathering intelligence, and carrying out attacks.34

-Israel also has a nuclear weapons capability (which it does not publicly acknowledge) that increases its strength relative to other powers in the region.
-Israel's nuclear weapons capability has helped to deter adversaries as the gap in conventional capabilities has been reduced.
+Israel maintains its qualitative superiority in medium-range and long-range missile capabilities and fields effective missile defense systems, including Iron Dome and Arrow, both of which the U.S. helped to finance.35 It also has a nuclear weapons capability (which it does not publicly acknowledge) that increases its strength relative to other powers in the region and has helped to deter adversaries as the gap in conventional capabilities has been reduced.